smks17/pbcoin/README.md

 # pbcoin
-it is a simple blockchain with POW without any extra package
+it is a simple blockchain with POW

 ## run
 example of running 2 nodes